samskivert/compose/docs/FAQ.md

 The one thing Cook nails down as fundamentally OO is dynamic disaptch through the `this` pointer.
 That is, you don't know what code is going to run until you follow the vtable pointer and find out where you end up.
+Megamorphic call sites anyone?
 This is something Compute is going to try hard to avoid.
 I think the other benefits of the "OO package" can be achieved via different mechanisms, and this particular bit of dynamism/polymorphism can be left by the wayside.

+## Will it have null?

+Jesus no!
+Why would you even ask that question?
+Are you some kind of anarchist?

 ## What will it run on?